nagypeter/angular-node-creditscore/tutorials/change.application.md

 ### Change the application source code ###

-First switch to the browser where [github.com](https://github.com) is opened (or open and sign in) find the `app.js` file in your *angular-node-creditscore* repository.
+First switch to the browser where [github.com](https://github.com) is opened (or open and sign in) and find the `app.js` file in your *angular-node-creditscore* repository which defines the REST endpoint's context path.
 You can reach this file directly too, just type the following URL: `https://github.com/GITHUB_USERNAME/angular-node-creditscore/blob/master/app.js`.
 Click on the pencil icon to edit.

 ![alt text](images/wercker.change.01.png)